jmonson2/Library/README.md

 This makes use of a sqlite database to store books and their availability.
 This is a work in progress.

-Currently, only a simple text user interface is available.
-I will be adding user management to enable better tracking for books that have been checked out as well as an API module to allow for easy web integrations.
+This application exposes an API to allow users perform basic library functions.
+A TUI is also included.

+Books can be loaded through the API, TUI, as well as an ETL that takes CSV files as input.